-Recently our security experts have noticed a worrying new type of piracy attack.
-This article explains what CDN Leeching is, why you need to know about it, and what you can do about it.
+Piracy is in a state of constant evolution, and the latest worrying trend is the steady growth in CDN Leeching.
+This article explains exactly what CDN Leeching is, why you need to know about it, and what you can do about it.

 The battle against video piracy is a constantly evolving one.
 The pirates are organised and inventive, often bankrolled by substantial criminal funds, and are constantly developing new ways to illegally access video content.
 Recent years have seen a shift from operating peer-to-peer networks and download-based technology such as BitTorrent, to the more lucrative live interception and restreaming of content, whether that be a Pay-TV sports match or the latest episode of a hit show.